 Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers, including our named executive officers, or any formal equity ownership guidelines applicable to them, we believe that equity grants provide our executive officers with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executive officers and our stockholders.
 In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period.
-Accordingly, our Compensation Committee periodically reviews the equity incentive compensation of our executives, including our named executive officers, and from time to time may grant equity incentive awards to them in the form of stock options.
+Accordingly, our compensation committee periodically reviews the equity incentive compensation of our executives, including our named executive officers, and from time to time may grant equity incentive awards to them in the form of stock options.

 We typically grant stock option awards to each executive officer and employee upon the individual's commencement of employment and make additional grants of stock option awards on an annual basis for retention purposes.
-Each option has an exercise price equal to the fair market value of our common stock on the date of grant.
-During the fiscal year ended December 31, 2022, we granted stock options to each of our named executive officers, as shown in more detail in the "Outstanding Equity Awards at Fiscal Year End" table below.
+Each option has an exercise price no less than the fair market value of our common stock on the date of grant, as determined under our 2021 Incentive Award Plan, which we refer to as the 2021 Plan.
+During the fiscal year ended December 31, 2023, we granted stock options to each of our named executive officers, as shown in more detail in the "Outstanding Equity Awards at Fiscal Year End" table below.